 - 1. Keep it fun; keep it friendly: Please introduce yourself to anyone you don't know.
 All players advance to playoffs.
-Definitely bring your "A" game since there are prizes for the winners (the team that wins Playoffs).
-But this ain't the FIVB or the Olympics, so please keep your perspective and keep your "cool" at all times. - 2.
-Keep it safe: You may go under the net if and only if you don't interfere with or contact an opponent (even after point). - 3.
+Definitely bring your "A" game since there are prizes for the winners (1st place team) of each division.
+But this ain't the AVP or the Olympics, so please keep your perspective and keep your "cool" at all times. - 2.
+Keep it safe: You may go under the net if and only if you don't interfere with or contact an opponent. - 3.
 All participants are required to officiate; and for playoffs, losing teams must stay an extra round to officiate.
 Because we don't have professional referees and some games may be officiated by a single referee, players are expected to call their own "touches" and "net" violations.
 Referees MUST stand when officiating. - 4.
 Respect the Refs: A referee is expected to focus on the game, but is not expected to have perfect vision from all angles of a play.
 A referee's role is simply to apply the rules to the play as he/she observed it.
-A referee's judgment call as to what he observed is final.
+A referee's judgment call as to what he/see observed is final.
 Harassment or badgering of referees may result in the award of a point against the offending team. - 5.
 Rally-scoring games.
 Match format TBA (either one game to 25 with 30 cap -or- two games to 21 with 25 cap). - 6.
 Let serves are legal. - 7.
-A player's hands must be together (i.e. touching) if using both hands to receive a serve.
-In other words, hand-setting a ball from a serve is not permitted. - 8.
+For serve receive, a player's hands must be together (i.e. touching), so you may not hand-set a serve. - 8.
 Whether a ball is intentionally or accidentally hand-set into the opponent's court, the ball's trajectory must be PERPENDICULAR to the player's shoulder line when the ball leaves the player's hands. - 9.
-The ONLY time you may double contact or momentarily lift/push a ball is when receiving a HARD-DRIVEN BALL.
-A "hard-driven ball" is any high velocity ball coming from an opponent (not including a serve).
-This includes deflections off a block from either team if the ball remains a "high velocity" ball.
-"High velocity" is a subjective call by the referee. - 10.
+The ONLY time you may double or momentarily lift/push a ball is when receiving a HARD-DRIVEN BALL.
+A "hard-driven ball" is any ball hit by a jumping opponent with a full arm swing (even if the ball was deflected by a block).
+Anything else is NOT a hard-driven ball (e.g. a serve, a roll shot or a hit by a standing opponent is NOT a "hard-driven ball.") - 10.
 Hand-Sets: "AA" level for AA division; "A" level for A division; "B" level for B division.